Moehamad/youtube/README.txt

 The Submit YouTube URL Form
 This form allows the student to enter a YouTube URL directly as their submission.
-It is  designed to allow students who have uploaded/recorded videos successfully but have somehow cleared their submission , to Ågre-linkÅh that video with their assignment.
+It is  designed to allow students who have uploaded/recorded videos successfully but have somehow cleared their submission , to ¬Ågre-link¬Åh that video with their assignment.
 This situation might also occur if a user uploads a video, but forgets to press the assignment's "save changes" button.
 User can choose from youtube video that has uploaded in youtube.com with his account. the first step is login to user account google. if Login has been success, the video from user account will be showing as thumbnail. user choose a video, the page that show thumbnail closed and URL from that video will send to submission page.

 Grading Assignments